bxparks/AceRoutine/README.md

 ```
 The maximum number of seconds is 32767 seconds.

-On faster microcontrollers, it can be useful to yield for microseconds using the
+On faster microcontrollers, it might be useful to yield for microseconds using
-`COROUTINE_DELAY_MICROS(delayMicros)`.
+the `COROUTINE_DELAY_MICROS(delayMicros)`.
 The following example waits for 300
 microseconds:

 ```C++